Torca Island

 Torca Island was an inhabited phantom island said to be located in the Indian Ocean, possibly in the East Indies.
-It purportedly vanished when a volcano erupted on June 4, 1693.
+It purportedly vanished when a volcano erupted on 4 June 1693.
 The survivors escaped to a nearby island called Amboyna (present-day Ambon Island) on 18 July 1693.
 The villagers attempted to flee in canoes or by swimming, but many people died attempting to do this.
+Torca Island was said to be moderately sized.